annagriffin/SQL-toolbox/instructions.md

 ## SQL and Databases

-Databases help developers manage and store information in a an organized way so that retrieving, manipulating, and protecting the data is done in a more efficient way.
+Databases help developers manage and store information in an organized way so that retrieving, manipulating, and protecting the data is done in a more efficient way.
 There are a handful of different types of databases, each that have their own strengths and weaknesses.
 This toolbox is just going to cover relational databases, but looking onto other types of databases is something you can definitely explore in the going farther section!

 [Relational databases](https://dev.to/lmolivera/everything-you-need-to-know-about-relational-databases-3ejl) store data in a structured manner.
 There are predefined relationships between the different entries and every entry is stored in the same fashion.
-When you have a lot of data that has the same attributes, organizing it in structured database can be very advantageous.
+When you have a lot of data of the same type, organizing it in structured database can be very advantageous.

 ### Vocabulary